cheatos101/slate/source/index.md

 For example, the 25th May of 2006 12:00:00pm is represented, in UNIX timestamps, as 1414690957.
 That times 256 is 362160884992, which is the 25th May 2006 12:00:00 in HexoTimestamp format.
 ```

 Timestamps are represented a little differently than is usual.
-Instead of representing the number of seconds since Jan 1, 1970 UTC (UNIX timestamps), they represent the number of 256ths of a second since Jan 1, 1970 UTC.
+Instead of representing the number of seconds since Jan 1, 1970 UTC (UNIX timestamps), they represent the number of 256ths of a second since Jan 1, 1970 12:00:00pm UTC.
 In other words, they are a regular timestamp multiplied by 256.
 All timestamps in the system are like this unless explicity noted otherwise.
-This modification allows the ECG's timestamps to be stored as integers, since it is the mosts frequent sample and it collects data at 256Hz.
+This modification allows the ECG's timestamps to be stored as integers, since it has the highest samplig rate, at 256Hz.

 ## Making Requests